michaeljolley/michaeljolley.github.io/_posts/2019/2019-12-25-adding-hateoas-to-an-aspnetcore-rest-api.md

 We're not going to go into much detail about the Lib project, but I want to provide a little context to how it's used.
 Its sole purpose is to provide an example data access layer.
 The Lib project contains a small Entity Framework Core DbContext with two related DbSets; Clients and Addresses.
-The solution will use an In-Memory database and will seed it each time you debug.
+The solution will use an in-memory database and will seed it each time you debug.

 ### BaldBeardedBuilder.HATEOAS (API)

 The API project is where all of our HATEOAS magic happens, but before we get into those details, let's take care of some housekeeping.

-As we mentioned previously, we're using an In-Memory database for Entity Framework Core (EF).
+As we mentioned previously, we're using an in-memory database for Entity Framework Core (EF).
 We're also using AutoMapper to map our EF entities to the API models.
 To get those things setup we'll first add an `AutoMapping.cs` file to the root of the API project with the following code:

 {% highlight csharp %}